 A much closer connection than a telephone call

 So we have now shared more than just our senses of sound.
 We have triggered their memories of you.

-We have also ignited our taste and smell senses, which make us feel closer together, and taken part in that all important parenting and child activity, to teach and learn.
+We have also ignited our taste and smell senses, which make us feel closer together and take part in that all-important parenting and child integration, to teach and learn.